chulminy/CIVE497-CIVE700/task/task05/README.md

 You need to demonstrate the functionality of your tool using your own image as well as physical measurements.
 Any size of a calibration paper can be used.
 Please provide at least two measurements on the plane that the calibration paper is placed.
 You can capture the video (like demo video) and include it in your submission or the link to the video.

-**Note that if you can complete problems 5,6 and 7 using Python, you will receive extra 5 points.**

 ## Submission of Your Work
 * **YOU MUST INCLUDE YOUR RESULTING GRAPHS OR IMAGES INTO YOUR REPORT**